 - Counts up to the vertical period (V_MAX See vga_lib.vhd).
-It will increment at a particular point in the horizontal counters count (Hcount = H VERT INC See vga_lib.vhd). - A value of zero on Vcount corresponds to the beginning of section R in Figure 2. - The values of Video_On, Horiz_Sync and Vert_Sync are determined by decoding the values of Hcount and Vcount and comparing the counter values to the constants provided in vga_lib.vhd.
+It will increment at a particular point in the horizontal counters count (Hcount = H_VERT_INC See vga_lib.vhd). - A value of zero on Vcount corresponds to the beginning of section R in Figure 2. - The values of Video_On, Horiz_Sync and Vert_Sync are determined by decoding the values of Hcount and Vcount and comparing the counter values to the constants provided in vga lib.vhd.

 Create a testbench that illustrates the correct behavior and timing of all outputs.
 First focus your simulations on the horizontal refresh cycle, since it can be simulated in its entirety easily.
 Then try to measure the length of VERT_SYNC (64 μ s) in simulation, and do a full simulation of the vertical refresh cycle.
+Make sure the actual timings are as close as possible to the illustrated timings when using a 25 MHz clock.